-State govt is planning to issue a circular making measurement certificates from the Legal Metrology department mandatory for registering new homes; this will reduce discrepancies between the promised and actual size of flats
+Government is planning to issue circular making measurement certificates from Legal Metrology department mandatory for registering new homes; this will reduce discrepancies between promised and actual size of flats

 In a bid to ensure that buyers are not shortchanged on the size of their flats, the state government is planning to make a measurement certificate by the Legal Metrology department mandatory for registration of homes.

 Officials say this will reduce cases of fraud, wherein builders promise a certain area and deliver less.
 They said the measurement will be done on the carpet area, to do away with the ambiguity caused by terms like the built-up and super built-up area.

 Another major change that will come in is that the area of homes will be measured in sq m instead of sq ft.
 According to sources, the Legal Metrology department (weights and measures) will be issuing a circular soon, making it mandatory for the builder or flat owner to hand over a measurement certificate issued by the department before the new home is registered.